rhlobo/corne-wireless-view-zmk-config/README.md

 - SCROLL

 - TEST NUMBER KEYS
-    IS IT NUMLOCK THE CAUSE?
+    IS IT NUMLOCK THE CAUSE?gs

 - ZMK_DISPLAY_INVERT NOT WORKING
 - CUSTAOM STATUS SCREEN